 We easily spend 15 years on education.
 An average person reads 120 books in a lifetime – that’s around 10.800.000 words in total.
 We spend more than 10 years (5.256.000 minutes) in front of a screen watching shows or scrolling down social media timelines.
 The density of information that our minds deal with on a daily basis is already immense and still increasing at an exponential rate.

 How far has all this knowledge taken us towards freedom and lasting happiness?
 Not very far.
 Working with my clients I advocate for a pause.
-A break from the studying and reading ever increasing information intake.
+A break from ever increasing information intake.
 Your own experience is the only proof you’ll need.

 Moving from head to heart

 It’s color is in between amber and light yellow.
 When you hold it up against the light it’s in between opaque and transparent.
 The texture is somewhat thick and gooey – sometimes a bit sugary granular.
 The taste is very rich and sweet… No matter how hard I try to explain to you what honey actually is, I’m bound to fail.
 I can take various angles and write 1.000 words about it, in the end you still have not the slightest insight on how it tastes.